ABOUT CIRCLESOF CARING

 Work within the standards of conduct that reflect the values of the National Council on Aging.

-In 2001, Circles of Caring Adult Day Services was created to serve the Palouse region, funded by a federal outreach health grant totaling $600,000 for a three-year period.
+In 2001, Circles of Caring Adult Day Health was created to serve the Palouse region, funded by a federal outreach health grant totaling $600,000 for a three-year period.

 The community of Moscow, Idaho also contributed $200,000 to help get the program up and running.